jeftekhari/ft_db/README.md

 ### Chores List
-  - Create a boolean for "Search" that requires the user to load a database "knurkle.csv"
-  - Search Algorithm
-    - Displaying Data
-    - UI
  - Error Handling!
-  - Error Handling for "How do you want to search?"
-    - currently if I type "j" it segfaults

   - Create Delete Function
     - Use Search Function and then memdel table
   - Create Update Function
+    - USE EXACT SAME FORMAT AS DELETE, but after you delete the information, call *write* again to fill that information in in the correct spot.
-    - Use Search Function and then replace information
+    Use Search Function and then replace information